pippinbarr/cart263-2021/topics/jquery/jquery-events.md

 ## `.on()`

-For the vast majority of events we want to respond to in the DOM, we use a specific method called [`.on()`](https://api.jquery.com/on/).
+For the vast majority of events we want to respond to, we use a specific method called [`.on()`](https://api.jquery.com/on/).
 Most of the time it takes two arguments:

 * The **type** of event as a string (like `"click"`, exactly the same as the standard DOM events)
 * The **callback** function to call whenever the event is **triggered** (like a function that changes the color of an element)